fieldtrip/website/reference/ft_freqbaseline.md

-                      frequency specific baseline windows. cfg.baselinetype = 'absolute', 'relative', 'relchange', 'normchange', 'db' or 'zscore' (default = 'absolute') cfg.parameter    = field for which to apply baseline normalization, or cell array of strings to specify multiple fields to normalize (default = 'powspctrm')
+                      frequency specific baseline windows. cfg.baselinetype = 'absolute', 'relative', 'relchange', 'normchange', 'db' or 'zscore' (default = 'absolute') cfg.parameter    = field for which to apply baseline normalization, or cell-array of strings to specify multiple fields to normalize (default = 'powspctrm')

  See also FT_FREQANALYSIS, FT_TIMELOCKBASELINE, FT_FREQCOMPARISON,